 Preventing back pain — tips for a healthy back

-What we do day to day is very important to help keep our backs strong and supple.
-Here are a few things you can do to keep a healthy back and prevent back pain:
+What we do day to day is very important to help keep us healthy and prevent back pain.

-- Don’t smoke, because nicotine decreases blood flow to your back.
-Injuries occur more often and healing takes longer in smokers.
+- Don’t smoke because nicotine decreases blood flow to your back.
+Back pain is more common and recovery is slower in smokers.

-Ask your physiotherapist or health provider what preventive exercises and stretches are best for you.
+- ask your physiotherapist or health provider to explore with you the types of movements and activities that are best for you.

 When to see your doctor about back pain?

-You should see your doctor or physiotherapist if you have back pain which is not getting better after a few weeks of trying simple exercises and following the tips for a healthy back below.
+You should see your doctor or physiotherapist if you have back pain that is not getting better after a few weeks of trying simple exercises and following the tips for a healthy back.